-The Master IBUC (online) periodically updates the Slave IBUC (standby) with configuration data.
-This enables users to configure the system by configuring only the Master IBUC.
-The Slave IBUC then becomes a "clone" of the Master when autocloning is enabled.
+The Master IBUC G (online) periodically updates the Slave IBUC G (standby) with configuration data.
+This enables you to configure the system by configuring only the Master IBUC G. The Slave IBUC G then becomes a "clone" of the Master when autocloning is enabled.